-Because of this, they get that stereotypical folded look to the face that so many people love.
-However, that same folding and excessive level of tissue may form inside the body as well.
+Because of this, they get that stereotypical folded look on the face that so many people love.
+However, that same folding and excessive tissue level may also form inside the body.
 They typically have too long of a tongue for the shortened shape of their heads, which further blocks airways.

-With a cherry eye, it swells, then flips over and protrudes to create the telltale presentation.
+It swells with a cherry eye, then flips over and protrudes to create the telltale presentation.
 If you notice a pink bulge in the eye or abnormal itching, rubbing, or pawing at the eye, your Frenchie may need to get checked out at the vet and may even need surgery to repair it.

 Skin Fold Dermatitis

-That infection can be painful for your pup, and you will need to keep your dog’s folds clean and dry to prevent them.
+That infection can be painful for your pup, and you must keep your dog’s folds clean and dry to prevent them.
 Typically, the first signs of skin fold dermatitis are a noticeable smell and reddening of the skin within the skin folds that have been infected.

 Color Dilution Alopecia

 |Some brindle dogs can develop color dilution alopecia (CDA).
 To inherit CDA, the Frenchie must have inherited a specific dilute gene and then developed the condition separately.
 Not all dogs with dilute coats will develop CDA, but they may be at risk.
 Typically, these dogs appear completely normal at birth, but they start to lose patches of fur and sometimes itchy, flaky skin by around six years of age.|

 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Are Brindle French Bulldogs an Officially Recognized Color?